alhewitt/alhewitt.github.io/_posts/2022-08-28-machine-learning.md

   - **Linear regression**: Linear regression involves estimating a relationship between variables by fitting straight lines to them.
 The weights are sometimes called regression coefficients and the bias is called the intercept.
   - **Time-step features**: Features that can be derived directly from the time index.
 For example, a dummy variable which counts the time step.
 This would produce a linear fit with time on the x-axis.
   - **Lag features**: Shifting observations so the previous value is included in a new column.
 This produces a lag plot where observations are plotted against the previous observation.
   - **Serial dependence**: When an observation can be predicted from pervious observations.
+For example, when a system can effect itself.
   - **Trend**: A long-term change in the mean of a series.
 When adding as a column, the shape of the trend (once known) can be used to fit more than just straight lines.
 For example, if it is a quadratic, you can square the time dummy.
   - **Moving average**: A way to smooth out data points so that trends can be seen.
 It is done by taking a mean in a window around each data point.
+When used as a feature, should not be centred.
   - **Deterministic process**: A process which can be completely determined (not random).
   - **Splines**: An alternative to polynomials for fitting trends.
 Not very good for forcasting but can help show patterns and isolate them (detrending).
   - **Detrending**: Removing trends from data to keep it around 0.
   - **Seasonality**: When a time series changes in a periodic fashion.
   - **Indicators**: A feature for modelling seasonality where seasons are plotted on top of each other to identify the trend within the season.
 This is done by one-hotting (and dropping one).
 Useful for situations with fewer data points per season.
   - **Fourier features**: Fourier analysis in mathematics is a way of breaking down functions depending on space or time into functions depending on frequency by representing it as a sum of various sinusiodal waves.
 In ML it is useful for situations with lots of data points per season where one-hotting indicators would be impractical.
+  - **Autocorrelation**: The correlation a time series has with its lags.
+Only measures linear dependence.
+  - **Partial autocorrelation**: How much the correlation of a lag contributes once the effect of previous lags has been accounted for.
+When plotted as a correlogram, it can show which lags are helpful.
+  - **Component**: A component of a time series is a term in the model which when all are combined, fits the time series.
+  - **Residual**: The difference between the model prediction and the real data.
+They represent what the model failed to learn about the target.
+If the residuals contain only noise, the model is complete.
+  - **Hybrid forcasting**: You can use one algorithm to fit the original time series and then another to fit the residual series.
+They would then be added to get the overall predictions.
+Predictions from one model can be used as a feature of another.
+  - **Feature-transforming algorithms**: Algorithms which learn a function which takes a feature as an input and then performs operations to produce an output sreembling target values.
+For example: linear regresion and neural networks.
+They can extrapolate target values beyond training set.
+  - Target-transforming algorithms**: Algorithms which use features to group and average values in the training set to make predictions.
+For example, decision trees and nearest neighbours.